Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: HERMES: Hybrid sensing for EmeRgency ManagEment System

 One of the key components of the system (\textit{step 3} of Figure~\ref{fig:system}) is the AI module that selects, among all the users that posted event-related messages, the subset of those to be contacted in the participatory sensing phase.
 Selecting a subset of users is necessary in order to comply with anti-spamming rules of OSNs, that typically impose upper bounds on the number of messages that can be sent automatically.

 Users selection is based on the automatic witness detection system described in~\cite{avvenuti2018realworld}.
-We cast witness detection as a binary classification task, and the detector is implemented with a quadratic Support Vector Machine (SVM).
-The SVM operates on text data and user metadata retrieved during opportunistic sensing.
-In particular, it leverages $5$ different classes of features: \begin{enumerate*}[label=(\roman*)] \item linguistic (lexical and morpho-syntactic); \item word embeddings; \item sentiment polarity; \item semantic entity linking, and \item user metadata. \end{enumerate*} Feature classes (i) and (ii) take into account state-of-the-art natural language processing approaches.
-Feature classes (iii), (iv), and (v), which exploit specific lexicons and classification features resulting from studies on subjectivity and sentiment analysis, leverage the propensity of OSN users to disclose their involvement into emergencies using subjective and emphasized language style.
+We cast witness detection as a binary classification task.
+The classifier is based on a quadratic Support Vector Machine (SVM), implemented using the LIBSVM framework~\mbox{\cite{chang2011libsvm}}.
+The SVM operates on text data and user metadata, retrieved during opportunistic sensing.
+In particular, it leverages $5$ different classes of features: \begin{enumerate}\item linguistic features, representing lexical (e.g., character n-grams, punctuation, etc.) and morpho-syntactic (e.g., Part-of-Speech n-grams) facets of the analysed text; \item word embeddings, coping with the problem of sparsity of the previous lexical representations of short texts; \item sentiment polarity, tracking the emotional content and the degree of subjectivity of the text; \item semantic entity linking, enriching the text with semantic references to knowledge graph entities, and \item user metadata, accounting for message features like the adopted client, the geolocalization, and the posting timestamp. \end{enumerate} Feature classes 1 and 2 are state-of-the-art, natural language processing approaches to model the text syntax, semantics and writing style.
+Feature class 3 aims to track subjective and emphasized language frequently used by witnesses.
+Feature class 4 augments the text semantic representation with rich, structured and inter-linked information.
+Feature class 5 account for details about the user behaviour, or her temporal and spatial proximity to the event.

 We train and test our witness detector over a semi-automatically labeled dataset of witness tweets~\cite{avvenuti2018realworld}.
 Results computed with a 5-fold cross validation report a state-of-the-art $F1 = 0.85$, obtained for messages classified with high machine confidence scores~\cite{avvenuti2018realworld}.
+The obtained witness detection model enables HERMES to select the most promising users to contact during the participatory sensing phase.
+In this way, the system can obtain relevant, first-hand information while coping with the severe OSN platform limitations on bot activities.